Volume 2 Number 1 | MYTHOLOG | Winter 2003 |

 "I want you."

-She pursed her mouth over the rim of the mug, letting the steam moisten the fleshy surface.
-She didn’t paint her lips.
-When the blood flowed to them, they were all the more genuine and interesting.
+“As I want you.”
+She purses her mouth over the rim of her mug, letting the steam moisten the fleshy surface.
+She doesn’t paint her lips.
+When the blood flows to them, they are all the more genuine and interesting.

 "Can you tell what she’s asking him?"